lindseypgill/hdoc-guide/hdoc-guide/getting-started/partner-edits.md

 ## Before you begin
 The following steps must be complete before you can edit and commit Hornbill documentation:
 1. Let us know the account name for your GitHub account, or register for a free [GitHub account](https://github.com/signup) if you do not already have one.
-2. Download and install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you do not already have this installed.
+2. Download and install [GitHub Desktop](https://desktop.github.com/) if you do not already have this installed.
-3. Follow these instructions to [Link your installation of Git to your GitHub account](https://docs.github.com/en/get-started/quickstart/set-up-git).
+3. Log into your GitHub account within GitHub Desktop.
 4. Download and install [Visual Studio Code](https://code.visualstudio.com/), or use any other text editor you are comfortable/familiar with.
 5. Download and install [Node.js LTS](https://nodejs.org/en/) (Minimum version: Node.js LTS v18 LTS).